Efficient Long-Horizon Vision-Language-Action Models via Static-Dynamic Disentanglement: Method

 where $\bs{Z}^{s_l}_t$ denotes static tokens at level $l$, and $\bs{Z}^{d}_t$ are dynamic tokens.
-Dynamic tokens are recomputed at every timestep, while static tokens at each level are selectively reused through a learned caching mechanism, which will be described later.
+The ratio between static and dynamic tokens is set as a predefined hyperparameter.
+Under this design, dynamic tokens capture timestep-specific information and are recomputed at every timestep, whereas static tokens at each level are selectively reused through a learned caching mechanism, described later.

 \textbf{Temporal dependency modeling} Most VLAs \cite{kim2024openvla,li2024cogact,qu2025spatialvla} are only able to process the current observation ($T=0$),

 where $\pi_\text{LLM}$ is the LLM backbone of the VLA.
 With successful static-dynamic disentanglement, we only need to keep \emph{one copy} of the static tokens within a period and construct the input from multiple observations as